 Revenue from sale of real properties is recognised at the point in time when control of asset is transferred to the customer, generally upon signing of deed of sale where the customer obtains legal title to the property.
-The normal credit term is 30 to 90 days from date of deed.
+Total fund is paid in full on date of deed.